 Where Shares of a Portfolio are available in a Share Class which is denominated in a different currency from the Base Currency in which the Portfolio is denominated, investors should note that the net asset value of the Portfolio will be calculated in the Portfolio's Base Currency and will be stated in the other currency by reference to the current exchange rate between the Base Currency and such other currency.
 Fluctuations in that currency exchange rate may affect the performance of the Shares of that Share Class independent of the performance of the Portfolio's investments.
-In normal circumstances the costs and expenses of currency exchange transactions in connection with the purchase, redemption and exchange of Shares of that Share Class will be borne by the relevant Share Class and will be reflected in the net asset value of that Share Class.
-The costs and expenses incurred in hedging a specific Hedged Share Class will be borne by that Hedged Share Class alone
+In normal circumstances the costs and expenses of currency exchange transactions in connection with the purchase, redemption and exchange of Shares of that Share Class.
+The costs and expenses incurred in hedging a specific Hedged Share Class will be borne by that Hedged Share Class alone.